 Just as with humans, proper diagnosis of dental disease in pets requires x-rays.
 Two-thirds or more of each tooth is located below the gumline.
 Teeth can look completely normal on the outside, and yet have severe disease.
 Full-mouth radiographs are part of our standard of care.
 You wouldn’t let your own dentist extract your teeth or perform root canal treatment without taking x-rays – doesn’t your pet deserve the same level of care?

-In certain cases, such as oral tumors, maxillofacial trauma, or cases with nasal discharge, additional imaging with Computed Tomography (CT scan or “CAT scan”) is helpful to determine a diagnosis or characterize the extent of disease.
-Through our partnership with The Sams Clinic, we can perform CT scans as part of a diagnostic work-up or presurgical planning.
+For certain cases, additional imaging with conventional CT is helpful to determine a diagnosis or characterize the extent of disease.
+Through our partnership with The Sams Clinic, we can also perform conventional CT scans with contrast for diagnosis of oral (or nasal) cancer.